Endocrine & Neuroendocrine Surgery

 Biography

-His research program focuses on cancer immunology and new technologies in medicine.
-He has published over 40 peer-reviewed papers in journals including Annals of Surgery, JAMA Oncology, Journal of the National Cancer Institute, and Clinical Cancer Research, and has presented at major national and international conferences.
+His research focuses on cancer immunology and new technologies in medicine, with over 40 peer-reviewed papers in journals including Annals of Surgery, JAMA Oncology, and Clinical Cancer Research.
+He serves on several editorial boards and has received Resident Teaching Awards from Harvard Medical School and Tufts Medical School.

 Credentials & Affiliations